 Returning to School After Illness

-If a student is diagnosed as having COVID-19, they must meet the following criteria to return to school:
+They must meet the following criteria to return to school:

 24 hours with no fever (without using fever-reducing medication) AND

-Other symptoms improved AND
+Other symptoms are better AND

 Students that only have a fever and no other symptoms and have not had any contact with an individual that has COVID-19 may return to school after they are fever-free for 24 hours without using any fever-reducing medications.